International Mountain Guides Climbing and Mountaineering Expeditions

 [ ]Socks; cotton or synthetic, for travel (3)

-[ ]Small bag of liquid biodegradable soap (for clothes), and a 25 foot string to hang clothes
+[ ]Small vial of liquid biodegradable soap (for clothes)

 [ ]Underwear (3-4)